CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/unified-invoicing.md

 ## Payment method management:

-You can register payment methods for each organisation.
+You can register payment methods for each organization.
 The monthly invoice is automatically paid with the default payment method.
 The other payment means can be used for one-shot invoices.
 This way, to use a new credit card, you just have to set it as the default one, it will automatically be used for new invoices.

 As of now, only credit cards can be used for monthly invoice payment.
 More payments methods will soon be available.
 [Please get in touch](mailto:support@clever-cloud.com) if you have specific needs.